FelishaYuMacias/Node.js-Challenge-Professional-README-Generator/sample-readmes/README.md

-# Professional README Generator
+# README Generator

 ## Description

-A command-line application that dynamically generates a professional README.md file from a user's input
+A command line application that generates a README.md file from a user's input.

 ## Table of Contents